dmeents/semantic-release-yarn/README.md

 }
 ```

-Example if you want to use npmAuthIdent, for example, when wanting to publish to private Azure DevOps feed
+When wanting to publish to a registry that requires `npmAuthIdent`, for example to a private Azure DevOps feed, you need
+to tell the plugin to `useNpmAuthIdent`.

 ```json
 {